Valamyrr/FFxivTTRPG/README.md

 This project is a FoundryVTT custom system compatible with [Square Enix's FFXIV TTRPG](https://www.square-enix-shop.com/ffxivttrpg/en/index.html) (© SQUARE ENIX).

-This is a supplementary fan project and is not intended to be used without first purchasing a copy of the official FFFXIV TTRPG rulebook or by using the free play materials provided by Square Enix.
+This is a supplementary fan project and is not intended to be used without first purchasing a copy of the official FFXIV TTRPG rulebook or using the free play materials provided by Square Enix.
 Please support the official product release.

 It has been developed on top of [asacolips's boilerplate](https://github.com/asacolips-projects/boilerplate).